libretro/Lakka-LibreELEC/README.md

   SSH allows command line access to your openelec.tv machine for configuration and file transfer.
 Linux/Mac clients can natively use SSH, while Windows users might want to try PuTTY for their terminal access.
-  Starting with OpenELEC 2.0, SSH is disabled by default but all that is needed is an empty “ssh_enable” file to exist in /storage/.config to enable it.
 * $HOME is mounted on /storage (the second ext4 partition on the drive).
   All data transfered to the machine will go here, the rest of the system is read-only with the exception of /var (containing runtime configuration data).